Kevin Aylward

 Kevin Aylward (born August 24, 1960) is a Canadian businessman and former politician in Newfoundland and Labrador, Canada.
-He has served as leader of the Liberal Party of Newfoundland and Labrador from August 14, 2011 until January 3, 2012.
+He was the leader of the Liberal Party of Newfoundland and Labrador from August 14, 2011, until January 3, 2012.
 Aylward was first elected to the Newfoundland and Labrador House of Assembly in the 1985 election and served as a cabinet minister in the governments of Clyde Wells, Brian Tobin, Beaton Tulk and Roger Grimes.
 Aylward did not seek re-election in the 2003 election.

 Upon the resignation of Liberal leader Yvonne Jones on August 9, 2011, 62 days before the provincial election, Aylward ran in the leadership race to succeed her.
 Five days after Jones' resignation Aylward was chosen as party leader in a field of seven candidates.
 On October 26, 2011, he resigned as leader after failing to win the district of St. George's-Stephenville East in the 2011 provincial election.

 Aylward is a member of the Qalipu Mi'kmaq First Nation Band.